-Potato Crust Is the Secret Weapon for a Tasty, GF Quiche Lorraine
+Potato Crust Is the Secret Weapon for This Tasty, Gluten-Free Quiche Lorraine Recipe

 You’ve seen (and likely loved) quiche Lorraine, but not quite like this.
 Picture its silky egg filling, salty lardons, and savory Gruyère with one key twist: It’s cradled not by a pastry crust, but by shredded potatoes.
 The result is a trendy, tasty take on a classic French dish, sure to pleasantly surprise guests at your next brunch.